akshayjoshii/zendesk-mle/coding_task/evaluation/README.md

-# ATIS Dataset - Exploratory Data Analysis
+# ATIS Dataset - Exploratory Data Analysis & Decisions

+If exploratory data analysis (EDA) is not your thing, you can skip to the [Modeling Decisions](#important-next-steps) section.
+However, I highly recommend going through this EDA as it will help us understand the dataset better and make informed decisions about the model training process.

 ## Overview